doriantaylor/rb-intertwingler/README.md

-# Intertwingler — Swiss Army Knife for Semantic Web Content
+# Intertwingler — An Engine for Dense Hypermedia

 This library can be understood as something of a workbench for the development of a set of patterns and protocols for Web content—a